 The Forest Service saw the deep snow and inviting slopes as a way to create jobs while revegetating the barren Wasatch Mountains, left barren after decades of mining and environmental neglect.

-The three Engen brothers in three types of skiing gear from left to right.
+The three Engen brothers, Corey, Sverre and Alf, in three types of skiing gear.